 “Sub-Saharan Africa depends heavily on international collaborations and visiting faculty for research outputs,” she said.

 Awuah explains that it is time to come up with a strategic partnerships that can deliver results and lasting outcomes, thus making Africa a knowledge-based continent.

 Dominic Makawiti, a professor at Kenya’s University of Nairobi, encourages win-win strategic situation for universities and research institutes by formulating joint research proposals for funding.

 He called upon Africa policymakers to take action on intellectual property concerns arising from collaboration to ensure African universities and research institutions gain from such partnerships.
-“Rapid expansion of universities with shortage number of staff, lack of equipment for research and little time for research are some of the challenges facing Africa continent which should be addressed in order to easily attract collaborations,” Makawiti said.

 African universities and research institutions should maximise on the opportunities collaborations provide in ensuring access to world-class researchers to create more research leaders, Makawiti explained, indicating that effective alliances could boost development of local technologies to transform Africa.

 This piece was produced by SciDev.Net’s Sub-Saharan Africa English desk.